Rated 'Excellent' on Trustpilot

 Learn more from our experts on the 8 worst symptoms of menopause and why menopause causes anxiety and mood swings.

 Managing emotional changes during perimenopause can be difficult, but it is possible through diet, nutrients, exercise and breathing.
-Magnesium is known to reduce anxiety, tiredness and fatigue and supports a healthy nervous system for physical and mental function.
-You may also be interested in 'Vitamins help to improve sleep' or 'How do I know if I'm deficient in Magnesium.'
+Magnesium has been studied for helping the body cope with tiredness and fatigue and supports a healthy nervous system for physical and mental function.
+You may also be interested in 'How do I know if I'm deficient in Magnesium.'

 5. Weight gain